scottjmaddox/scottjmaddox.github.io/_posts/2018-08-19-Safe-partial-initialization-in-Rust.md

 ```

 Note 1: Currently, due to limitations around unions in stable Rust, `Uninit` can only be defined this way in unstable Rust.
-An altenative stable-friendly definition is possible using `core::mem::ManuallyDrop` and `core::mem::uninitialized`, though.
+An alternative stable-friendly definition is possible using `core::mem::ManuallyDrop` and `core::mem::uninitialized`, though.

 Note 2: the amount of generated source code grows linearly with the
 number of fields, which is as good as we can expect.